Introduction

 If we ran this view logic, we would now be able to press the buttons.
 However, nothing would happen as a result.
 The

-counter would be stuck—always showing the number 15
+counter would be stuck—always showing the number 15.
+Our interface is completely stateless!

-Obviously, the issue here is that our counter
+Obviously, the issue here is that our counter variable contains a text widget with a hardcoded 15.
+Instead, what

-state.
+we want is to actually display the value field of our Counter state.
 This way, when a button is pressed and

-our update logic is triggered, the text widget will display the new value
+our update logic is triggered, the text widget will display the new value.

 use iced::widget::{button, column, text};